 A number of studies have shown that IL-1β, IL-12, TNF-α, and IFN-γ are increased in the peripheral blood of autistic patients[111].
-Two recent large case-control studies comparing ASD and typically developing children, have further confirmed increased levels of plasma cytokines including the Th1-like IL-12p40 and pro-inflammatory cytokines IL-1β, IL-6, IL-8 and GM-CSF[112], and chemokines, including MCP-1, regulated on activation normal T cell expressed and secreted (RANTES), and eotaxin[113].
+Two recent large case-control studies comparing ASD and typically developing children have further confirmed increased levels of plasma cytokines including the Th1-like IL-12p40 and pro-inflammatory cytokines IL-1β, IL-6, IL-8, and granulocyte macrophage-colony stimulating factor[112], and chemokines, including MCP-1, regulated on activation normal T cell expressed and secreted, and eotaxin[113].
 These elevated levels of cytokines and chemokines are associated with behavioral and cognitive impairments[112,113].

 Potential for MSCs in the treatment of ASD